 - Acted in shipping-related insolvency matters, including for bank, receivers and liquidators in priority claims brought by an equitable mortgagee involving the liquidation of a shipyard.

 - Acted in an arbitration claim involving a breach of commodity supply contract.

-- Acted as counsel in Telekom Malaysia Kawasan Utara v Krishnan Kutty Sanguni Nair 3 CLJ 314 which decided the standard of proof to be applied in unjust dismissal claims.
-[Court of Appeal]
+- Acted as counsel in the Court of Appeal in Telekom Malaysia Kawasan Utara v Krishnan Kutty Sanguni Nair 3 CLJ 314 which decided the standard of proof to be applied in unjust dismissal claims.

 - Advised local and international clients to crisis manage issues for companies in Malaysia in respect of senior management misconduct, acting in excess of authority and other wrongdoing and removal of senior personnel, including in the context of the US Foreign Corrupt Practices Act.